MattA9K/MSDOS-for-iOS/README.md

 ## Supports Windows 95!
 I have not tried this yet, but DOSBox might be the best emulator for running Windows 95.
 Follow the getting started guide above, it should guide you on how to access your virtual
 C: drive.
-You'll need to programatically copy a Windows95.img into that directory.
+You'll need to copy a Windows95.img into that directory.